PlagueHO/CosmosDB/docs/Get-CosmosDbPermission.md

 ### -Connection
-This is an object containing the connection information of the CosmosDB database that will be deleted.
+This is an object containing the connection information of the CosmosDB database that will be accessed.
 It should be created
 by \`New-CosmosDbConnection\`.